pymupdf/PyMuPDF/docs/page.rst

       *(New in version 1.16.0)*

       PDF only: Add a caret icon.
-A caret annotation is a visual symbol that indicates the presence of text edits.
+A caret annotation is a visual symbol normally used to indicate the presence of text edits on the page.

       :arg point_like point: the top left point of a 20 x 20 rectangle containing the MuPDF-provided icon.